Abstraction Health

 MorningEveningWithout food (or either)

-Expert consensus suggests taking probiotics 30 minutes before a meal may improve bacterial survival through the acidic stomach environment; timing relative to time of day is less critical than consistency, though morning or evening routines tend to support adherence.
+Expert consensus (Huberman) suggests taking probiotics approximately 30 minutes before a meal to improve survival through the acidic stomach environment; timing relative to morning or evening is flexible, but consistency matters more than time of day.

 Commonly paired with

-Prebiotics serve as fermentable fiber that feeds probiotic bacteria, potentially enhancing their colonization and activity in the gut.
+Prebiotics serve as fuel for probiotic bacteria, potentially enhancing their colonization and effectiveness in the gut

-Probiotics are commonly co-administered with antibiotics to help mitigate antibiotic-associated gastrointestinal disruption and support microbiome recovery.
+Probiotics are often co-administered with antibiotics to mitigate dysbiosis and support microbial recovery, including in conditions like SIBO

 Safety & interactions